 NPS surveys: An NPS survey is a specific type of customer satisfaction survey that seeks to measure the overall loyalty of your customers.
 It asks ‘how likely are you to recommend our company/product/etc. to a friend, family member, or colleague?’

 The respondent is presented with a rating scale from 1 – 10.
 Depending on the score they give you, they’re considered promoters, detractors, or neutral.
 The end result is a number and the goal is to make that number better as time goes on.

 Usability surveys: This is a survey that can be used in more than one situation.
 The first way to use it is to understand how your website serves the needs of visitors.
+This starts from when you design the website.
 The second way this survey can be used is for your products.
 Are they easy to use and do they create the outcome the customer is seeking?

 Customer satisfaction surveys: These are some of the most popular surveys and it seeks to measure overall customer satisfaction.
 Usually, they’re broken down into different areas so that you can get useful feedback about specific aspects of your business.
 An example would be a Likert scale that asks them to rate their satisfaction with the product received.